Vyral/john-graham/_posts/2020-07-30-the-first-3-steps-of-investing-wisely.md

 **1\.
 Find someone experienced.** Whether it’s a real estate agent you trust or a family member, find someone who’s experienced in the business to assist you.
 They don’t necessarily have to be experienced in investing, but that would help.&nbsp;

-**2 .Figure out how you’re going to pay for the property.** This often means finding someone who will lend you the money, but cash is the best way to go if you have it.
+**2\.
+Figure out how you’re going to pay for the property.** This often means finding someone who will lend you the money, but cash is the best way to go if you have it.
 People usually meet with a mortgage lender to help them finance their investment.
 You could also meet with a private lender; they’re usually more flexible with their lending criteria.
 The third option is to ask a family member, which isn’t uncommon for first-time investors to do.

 {% include pullquote.html %}